 The legalization of marijuana in the United States has increased in recent years.
-Currently, recreational marijuana is legal in 16 states and medicinal marijuana is legal in 19.
-However, the possession and sale of marijuana is still a federal crime, with marijuana considered to be a controlled substance on the level of cocaine or heroin.
-To help you better understand federal marijuana laws and the way that they may impact you, we’ve put together the following guide.
+As of May 2023, it is legal to purchase and possess marijuana for recreational use in 22 states and Washington D.C.; an additional 15 states have legalized its use for medicinal purposes.
+However, the possession and sale of marijuana is still a federal crime, with marijuana considered to be a Schedule I controlled substance, which is the same level as heroin and even higher than cocaine, which is a Schedule II substance.
+To help you better understand federal marijuana laws and how they may impact you, we’ve put together the following guide.

 Below is a chart outlining the exact penalties and sentences for marijuana-related offenses.

 |Any amount (second offense)||Misdemeanor||15 days minimum - 2 years||$2,500|